+Google Images is completely free to use, there is no limit on file size or file type, and it has the largest number of images indexed.
+So, the possibility of finding a match is extremely high.
 Google images’ mobile site doesn’t let you perform reverse image search as there’s no option to upload or provide a link to an image.
 All you can do is search an image with the help of text.
-However, there’s a third party tool that lets you do it on mobile and tablets.
-Here it is.
+You can request a desktop site on your smartphone and proceed that way, but that’s a bit cumbersome.

 Pro Tip: If you are using Google Chrome than you don’t even need to visit Google images’ site.
 All you have to do is right click on the image you want to search for, and then click ‘search Google for this image’.

+TineEye’s free version allows up to 150 searches a week.
+If you wish to exceed search limit and want to experience advanced features of TinEye, you’ll have to opt for its paid version starting at $200 for 5000 image searches over a period of two years.
 Apart from that, TinEye Lab features a Multicolor Engine that extracts color from 20 million royalty free creative commons images from Flickr, which makes these images searchable by color.
 I tried Multicolor engine myself and it works like a charm.
 It’s indeed a step ahead in the technological accomplishment.
 You can check it out for yourself, here.

 In March 2014, Microsoft’s very own search engine Bing came up with its very own reverse photo search tool dubbed ‘Bing Image Match‘.
 The user can either upload the image or add it using the hyperlink and Bing will return the matching search results.
 It’s as simple as any of its rival search engines.
 However, the search results weren’t as satisfying as Google Images or TinEye.

-Pinterest visual search tool is by far the most advanced reverse image technology ever developed.
+Pinterest visual search tool is by far the one of the most advanced reverse image technologies ever developed.
 Announced in November 2015, the feature lets you search for visually similar images (as pins).
 Unlike other reverse image lookup tools where you had no choice but to search for the whole image, here you can zoom within a particular image and drag the zoom tool over the specific part in the Pin and search for it.
 You’ll see visually similar search results to the focused part only, almost instantly.